 Continuous Delivery: Releasing a software product in the production environment is a nightmare for development and operations teams often requiring all team members to stay available over weekends to take care of any last minute snafus.
 Managers tend to delay release dates to the last acceptable date .
 Continuous delivery preceded by continuous deployment is done by running automation scripts to deploy and test the application in development and test environments.
 This is done several times before final deployment in production.
 This re-use increases the confidence level in these scripts are run to deploy in production.

 The Lean Startup Way: Launching a business venture is not easy to say the least.
 Entrepreneurs tend to spend time perfecting their dream before taking it to the market.
 Eric Ries acknowledges that business models are likely to fail.
-He advices businesses to go to market at shorter intervals – thus allowing them to learn from their early failures than getting cornered in a situation where there is no time left to fail and learn.
+He advises businesses to go to market at shorter intervals – thus allowing them to learn from their early failures than getting cornered in a situation where there is no time left to fail and learn.
 This model places high value on learning from early failure and frequent build-measure-learn cycles.

 Chirunning : This technique applies principles of Tai Chi to running.
-Formalized in a book by Danny Dreyer – one lesson of this technique advices runners to take shorter steps more frequently to reduce the pain and injuries caused by over pronating – or taking long strides.
+Formalized in a book by Danny Dreyer – one lesson of this technique advises runners to take shorter steps more frequently to reduce the pain and injuries caused by over pronating – or taking long strides.

 Cycle Counting: Counting items in inventory at the end of the financial year used to be a painful exercise riddled with inaccuracies that could not be traced back to errors accumulated over the year.
 Most warehouse management software provide a solution by putting cycle counting in place.
 Warehouse managers don’t wait for the year end ; but cordon off areas of the ware house every week to physically count all items in that area and reconcile differences with book inventory.
 This flags out errors early – closer to their occurrence – thus improving traceability.